iptizer/k8s-workshop/docs/basics/overview.md

 dig easterhegg21-127-0-0-1.nip.io @8.8.8.8
 ```

-### [BONUS CHALLENGE] hex notation
+### challenge - hex notation

-nip.io has another way to write the hostname.
+[nip.io](https://nip.io) has another way to write the hostname.
 Construct the hostname in hex notation.

+[solution]: <>  7f000001.nip.io

 ## Ingress

+Within our cluster there is now a webserver running and we can access it from the inside of the cluster.
+To expose a web service outside the cluster, another Kubernetes object in intruduced: Ingress

+Ingress is a so called reverse proxy that can handle more advanced use-cases related to web traffic handling.
+This includes for example the handling of certificates (TLS termination).

 ```mermaid
 flowchart LR